 VOTRIENT can cause fetal harm when administered to a pregnant woman.
 There are no adequate and well-controlled studies of VOTRIENT in pregnant women.

 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.
-Women of childbearing potential should be advised to avoid becoming pregnant while taking VOTRIENT.
+Advise females of reproductive potential to use effective contraception during treatment and for at least 2 weeks after the last dose of VOTRIENT.